pete-wildberger/PrimeScraperRepo/readme.md

 ## Getting started with this repo

 The code in this repo is written in typescript.
-You can install typescript globally on your machine by running `sudo npm install -g typescript`.
+Typescript will install as part of the dev dependencies.
+You can also install typescript globally on your machine by running `sudo npm install -g typescript`.
 To build and start the project run `npm start` or `yarn start`.

 ## Docs